Cream of Potato and Thyme Soup

 Once the oil is hot, add the onion and garlic and slowly cook it so that it carmelizes but doesn't burn.

 Once your vegetables are soft, you add back the potatoes.
 If you like chunks of potato in your potato soup, then reserve some of the cooked potato to add back in near the end of the recipe.
 If you like your soup smooth, then add back all of the potatoes.
+Add in the sprigs of thyme.

 Add in some salt, pepper, smoked paprika, heavy cream, milk and 2 cups of the vegetable broth to the mixture and simmer for 5- 10 minutes.
 If you are keeping this dairy free, then substitute equal amounts of vegetable broth for the cream and milk and add one large diced avocado.
 So for dairy free, at this stage, you would add 3 1/2 c of vegetable broth.
 After blending below, you can add more to thin it out to the degree preferred.